alasca-association/tarook/docs/src/operation/vault.md

    Set the `service_type` to `NodePort` and set the `active_node_port` to `32048`.

+   If you are not migrating from another Vault, you may choose an arbitrary number of unseal shares and an arbitrary threshold, in compliance with your security requirements.

 3. Deploy the Vault by re-running Stage 4.

 4. Verify that you can reach the Vault instance